 Sensoji Temple in Asakusa is a must-visit destination for tourists in Tokyo.
-From the temple and the nearby sensoji shrine, five-story pagoda to the Sensoji market and night illumination, it is worth a visit during both day and night time.
-Without hesitation, let's see how to enjoy Sensoji.
+However, do you know how to fully enjoy Sensoji Temple?
+From the temple and the nearby Sensoji Temple, five-story pagoda to the Sensoji market and night illumination, it is worth a visit during both day and night time.
+Without hesitation, let's see the 9 recommended sights related to Sensoji Temple.

 Top 5 attractions of Sensoji Temple